 The first ATP Masters 1000 and WTA Premier Mandatory event of 2019 gets underway in the Californian sunshine in Indian Wells and with many of the biggest names in the game in action, it should be a fascinating fortnight of tennis.
 Check out our top BNP Paribas Open tips and odds.

-The BNP Paribas Open hosts on of the biggest fields in professional tennis (outside of the Grand Slams) with 96 players making up the star studded field.
+The BNP Paribas Open hosts one of the biggest fields in professional tennis (outside of the Grand Slams) with 96 players making up the star-studded field.
 There are 12 qualifiers and 5 wild cards in both the male and female draws and each match is played over the best of three tie-break sets.

 The Indian Wells Tennis Garden in California has hosted the event since 1987 and has the largest event attendance of any tennis tournament in the world (Grand Slams excluded).

 Monday 4th March 2019 – Sunday 17th March 2019.

 Many of the biggest names in professional tennis have won the Indian Wells Masters – testimony to the prestige of the event.
 Current world number 1 Novak Djokovic tops the tree with 5 tournament wins and he’ll be hoping to extend that run here.
 Roger Federer sits alongside Djokovic with 5 triumphs too whilst Michael Chang, Rafael Nadal and Jimmy Connors have three tournament victories each in California.

 Previous Winners (Women’s)

 Despite having a shorter tournament history, there is no shortage of quality in the list of female winners with Mary Joe Fernandez, Martina Navratilova, Serena Williams, Lindsey Davenport, Maria Sharapova and Victoria Azarenka amongst the giants of the game to have won the event on two occasions.
 Current champion Naomi Osaka began her surge up the rankings here last year and will be looking to defend her title.